 On behalf of public and private employers, our labor law teams handle diverse matters in the area of labor relations.
-Our services cover the entire range of labor law – from the beginning of unionization efforts through collective bargaining and de-certification.
+BGS services cover the entire range of labor law – from the beginning of unionization efforts through collective bargaining and de-certification.

 We advise employers on achieving and maintaining healthy workplaces that are the most effective union avoidance tool.

 We advise and represent employers on their rights and responsibilities when union organizers are targeting their employees including:

 - election contests including unfair election practice charges and hearings

 In the event that the employees choose to be represented by a union, we are experienced negotiators for collective bargaining agreements, including first contracts.

 We also train and counsel employers who choose to do their own negotiations on what are mandatory or permissive subjects of bargaining and what are management rights that should not be given away at the negotiation table.